Updated 2024-11-15 03:54 CST

-The “Free Yourself” License is a custom software license inspired by FreeBSD developer Poul-Henning Kamp’s “Beer-Ware License.”
+The “Free Yourself” Licenses are custom software licenses inspired by FreeBSD developer Poul-Henning Kamp’s “Beer-Ware License.”
 It is an essentially public-domain-equivalent license granting full freedom to any recipient of the software to change and re-license the software as desired, with a little careware message baked in for good measure.
-The full text of the license follows, after which you can find a brief essay about software licensing and an explanation of the careware message.

 - Philip Pavlick